3. Generate

 Engrave Settings

 - Speed & Power – Typically higher speed and lower power than cutting.
+You can set different speeds for raster and vector engraving.

 - Passes – Usually kept at 1 for engraving.